Pylons-tech/pylons_sdk/developer_tutorial.md

 You need to wait more than 1 block until this transaction to be confirmed.

-To check the created cookbook we can use `pylonscli query pylons list_cookbook` command.
+To check the created cookbook we can use `pylonsd query pylons list_cookbook` command.

 ```
-pylonscli query pylons list_cookbook
+pylonsd query pylons list_cookbook
 ```

 You can check if your cookbook is listed in the result.